 Mental Repetition: More Practice

-Getting up when the alarm sounds is one habit in which visualization can really be helpful as you work to develop it.
+Getting up when the alarm sounds are one habit in which visualization can really be helpful as you work to develop it.
 Several times during the day, imagine your alarm going off and yourself immediately launching into your get-out-of-bed ritual.
 This mental practice is great, because it’s fast and it’s easy, and you can do it anywhere.

 However, actually going through the motions is the most powerful tool you have.
 Even if you mostly practice mentally, do the physical practice at least a few times, because it allows your mental practice to feel a lot more realistic.